All Episodes

 Yes.

-And I think to their besides credit, the one reason that it's so easy to blame Israel is because yes, as Christians, there's I think there's a reason to support it, mostly for the preservation of Christian historical sites.
+And I think to their said credit, the one reason that it's so easy to blame Israel is because, yes, as Christians, I think there's a reason to support it, mostly for the preservation of Christian historical sites.

-That I think if an Islamic country took over today, like we've seen uh ISIS do even in their own in Iraq and stuff, they would desecrate all the holy sites, those would be gone.
+That I think if an Islamic country took over today, like we've seen ISIS do even in Iraq and stuff, they would desecrate all the holy sites, those would be gone.

-Yeah, those are worth protecting, and if nothing else, I think that's why we should have a good relationship and an uh an alliance with Israel.
+And if nothing else, I think that's why we should have a good relationship and an alliance with Israel.

 However, there's a lot of inertia and a lot of Israeli money influencing our politicians.